WrenSecurity/wrenam/wrenam-dev-notes/13-5_release.md

 RC11:

-* [OPENAM-9322] When Trying to set User Self Service I get "Data Validation Failed for Attribute SelfServiceSecretKey Attribute" error
+* ~~[OPENAM-9322] When Trying to set User Self Service I get "Data Validation Failed for Attribute SelfServiceSecretKey Attribute" error~~
+  * This turns out not to be a bug.
+In the public issue tracker of OpenAM it is stated that you need to write over the existing text even though it looks like the test key is set by default.
 * ~~[OPENAM-9147] After ugrade, there is added Error record in debug log file on realm deletion~~

 RC12: